 Treatment

-Medical treatment studies of brain fatigue have only been done to a very limited extent and only a few drugs have been evaluated.
-Here, we will briefly report on our experience with two drugs.
+Medical treatment studies of brain fatigue have been limited, and only a few drugs have been evaluated.
+Here, we briefly report on our experience with two drugs.
 Future research can hopefully provide more knowledge about treatment options.
-More detailed information about our studies can be found in the research articles published (see further under Research).
+More detailed information about our studies can be found in the published research articles (see further under Research).

 Methylphenidate

-For approximately six years, we have worked on a research project to study methylphenidate treatment in people suffering from brain fatigue following a traumatic brain injury.
-We cannot comment on how it can work in other diseases or conditions.
+For approximately six years, we have worked on a research project studying methylphenidate treatment in people suffering from brain fatigue following a traumatic brain injury.
+We cannot comment on its effectiveness for other diseases or conditions.

 A careful medical assessment must always be made before starting the treatment.
-There are diseases and conditions when methylphenidate is not appropriate.
+There are diseases and conditions where methylphenidate is not appropriate.
 Treatment requires solid experience and close contact with the patient.

-When the treatment produces a positive effect, the brain fatigue can be alleviated.
-It enhances the patient’s wellbeing and cognitive function.
-No increase in working hours was feasible, but many reported that they could continue to work at a certain level and participate in social activities.
-It is important to remember that methylphenidate does not work for everyone and that a dosage adapted to the individual is very important.
+When the treatment produces a positive effect, brain fatigue can be alleviated, enhancing the patient’s well-being and cognitive function.
+Although no increase in working hours was feasible, many reported that they could continue to work at a certain level and participate in social activities.
+It is important to remember that methylphenidate does not work for everyone, and an individualized dosage is crucial.

 Methylphenidate is not a cure for brain fatigue.
-A lack of energy will remain, even if it will be on a lower level.
-The person must continue to use energy saving strategies.
+A lack of energy will remain, even if at a lower level.
+The person must continue to use energy-saving strategies.

 It is noteworthy that methylphenidate is currently the only approved treatment for ADHD/ADD.
 More research is needed before methylphenidate can be used for brain fatigue.